How Much Does a Dog Ultrasound Cost?

 Does Pet Insurance Cover Ultrasounds for Dogs?

 An accident-only policy will reimburse the price of ultrasounds if your dog gets hurt and needs emergency care.
-Scans for pregnancy and chronic issues typically won’t be covered unless you have an accident and illness policy (assuming the chronic issue isn’t a preexisting condition).
+Scans for pregnancy and chronic issues typically won’t be covered unless you have an accident and illness policy (assuming the chronic issue isn’t a pre-existing condition).